Emberwalker/Forgelin/README.md

-# Forgelin
+# Kotlin Adapter for Minecraft Forge
 _Kotlin support for Minecraft Forge 1.8-11.14.1.1371 or above_

 [![Build Status](https://drone.io/github.com/Emberwalker/Forgelin/status.png)](https://drone.io/github.com/Emberwalker/Forgelin/latest)

-## End user installation
-1. Get Forgelin jar.
-2. Put jar in `mods` folder.
-3. Add mods which use Forgelin.
-4. Punch wood.

-## Using Forgelin
+## Using the Adapter
-There are two options for deploying Forgelin for use in your mod - installing Forgelin as a mod dependancy, or repackaging it.

-### Required for both
+The basic workflow for using the Adapter in your project is;
+1. Either shade (and repack) the adapter jar or manually copy the adapter + helpers you want into your project
+2. Shade (via a Gradle plugin or with ForgeGradle trickery) the version of Kotlin you want
+3. Hack away

+### Buildscript Preparation
-Both these methods assume you have the Kotlin and Forge plugins enabled in `build.gradle`:
+We require the Kotlin and Forge plugins to be enabled in `build.gradle`:
 ```
 buildscript {
 	[...]
 	dependencies {
 		[...]
-		classpath "org.jetbrains.kotlin:kotlin-gradle-plugin:0.11.91.1"
+		classpath "org.jetbrains.kotlin:kotlin-gradle-plugin:1.0.0-rc-1036"
 	}
 	[...]
 }

 apply plugin: 'kotlin'
-apply plugin: 'forge'
+apply plugin: 'net.minecraftforge.gradle.forge'
 [...]
 ```

-### Mod dependency
-This takes the least space on user systems, as it's shared between all mods using it, so only a single copy of the Kotlin stdlib is present.
-Simply compile against the Forgelin jar in place of the Kotlin stdlib/reflect jars, and require users to install Forgelin in the mods folder like any other mod.
-There's a placeholder mod in the project you can use for dependency and version checking (the mod ID is 'Forgelin').

-Forgelin is available from the [Tethys Maven server](https://tethys.drakon.io/) - you can add that to the `repositories` block of your buildscript.

-Once you've set up the dependancy, all you need to do is set `modLanguageAdapter = "io.drakon.forgelin.KotlinAdapter"` in your Mod annotation.
-No, really, that's it.
-Not even setting `modLanguage`! (unless you want to, it won't break anything =P)

 ### Repackaging
-This technique is a little more fiddly, and requires tinkering with your `build.gradle` file. **If you aren't comfortable with
+This technique requires tinkering with your `build.gradle` file.
-Gradle shenanigans, use the dependancy option!**

 As a second warning: **Doing this wrong could break other Kotlin-based mods!**

 Now the warnings are out the way, we're going to use a technique called shading combined with repacking.
-Built jars of Forgelin use shading themselves, to pack the Kotlin stdlib/reflect jars.
-Without Forgelin's install, we need to pack our own copies.
+Built jars of the adapter do not come with Kotlin installations.
+This means your mod *must* include its own, repackaged version.

 First, we need to add a new configuration:
 ```